 Eliot Burk

-I'm a music composer, bass player, performance artist, and teacher.
+I'm a composer of experimental music, bassist, performance artist, and teacher.

-You can see some of my work if you scroll down on this page.
+You can see some of my work if you scroll down.

-Please email for collaborations, scores, commissions, bios, headshots, cvs, permissions, etc, or just to chat: erburk@gmail.com
+Please email for business stuff (collaborations, scores, commissions, bios, headshots, cvs, permissions, etc): erburk@gmail.com

 Some Music